 -

-Small Diameters (≤3mm, $50–$200): Tiny but technically demanding.
-Used in medical devices or lab equipment, they require micro-precision engineering (tolerances within 5 microns) to dispense exact fluid volumes.
-The intricate internal structures and strict quality control add cost—even a 2mm plastic valve can hit $100 if certified for medical use.
+Small Diameters (≤ 3 mm, $50–$200): Tiny but technically demanding.
+These miniature pneumatic valve models—often used in medical devices or lab equipment—require micro-precision engineering (tolerances within 5 microns) to dispense exact fluid volumes.
+Intricate internal structures, ultra-tight seals, and strict quality control all add cost.
+Even a 2 mm plastic valve certified for medical use can hit $100.
+If you shop in the China miniature solenoid valve market for budget prototypes, expect similar miniature pneumatic valve price ranges with slightly looser QC.

 -